 How to Become an Organ Donor

-Many people around the world and in South Africa have lost the capability of living a meaningful life because they are dreadfully ill, and the hope and joy of life hangs in the balance.
-Organ transplants bring hope to such people, and in fact many lives are saved because of the wonderful gestures made by the organ donor.
+Many people in South Africa cannot live a meaningful life because they are dreadfully ill.
+Their hope and joy of life hangs in the balance.
+Organ transplants bring hope to such people.
+In fact, organ donors save lives because of their wonderful gestures.
 The Organ Donor Foundation is a non-profit organisation whose aim it is to address the terrible shortage of organ and tissue donors in South Africa.
 They do this through awareness- and education campaigns and programmes.

 Become an Organ Donor – Who can be a Donor?

 Anyone in South African can be a donor if they are under the age of 70 and they are in good health.
-Having said that, if you do have a medical condition, it doesn’t necessarily prevent you from becoming an organ donor, and the decision about what which organ will be transplanted will be established at your time of death.
+But if you do have a medical condition, it doesn’t necessarily prevent you from becoming an organ donor.
+And the decision about what which organ will be transplanted will be established at your time of death.
 Organs and tissue are removed as soon as possible after brain death.
 This is to ensure a successful transplantation.
 People under the age of 18 can also be a donor but they will need permission from their parents.

 Become an Organ Donor – Healthy Organs are a Priceless Gift